animalelder/meet/README.md

-# meetJS: a Progressive Web App
+# meetJS

-Test-driven Development app utilizing the Google Calendar API and serverless functions
+A progressive web app created with test-driven development, the Google Calendar API, and Amazon Web Services.

 ## Project Description